divya-khirude/netflix-gpt/README.md

 - BugFix: If the user is not logged in Redirect /browse to Login Page and viceverse
 - Unsubscribed to the onAuthStateChanged callback
 - Add hardcoded values to constants file
+- Register for TMDB API and create an app and get access token
+- Get data from TMDB Now Playing Movies List API

 # Features